maisieccino/maisie-site/frontend/src/pages/about.md

 ---
-layout: ../layouts/main.astro
+layout: ../layouts/md.astro
+title: About me
 ---

-# About me

 I'm a friendly nerd based in London, UK.

 During weekdays, I'm a software engineer at Monzo Bank.
 I work on building